obriencj/obriencj.github.io/source/projects/motorcycle/tu250x-kickstart/index.md

 replacing all thirteen case bolts.

 The case bolts are a variety of lengths.
-An easy rule of thumb to determine that you're using the right length bolt in a particular hole is to simply check that it has a between 1 and 2 cm sticking out if you insert it without turning.
+An easy rule of thumb to determine that you're using the correct bolt in a particular hole is to simply check that it has a between 1 and 2 cm sticking out if you insert it without turning.
 If you can insert it flush, it's obviously too short of a bolt; if it only slides in a bit and leaves more than 2cm sticking out, then it's too long.

 ## Install Idler and Complete Kickstart